Issues We Work On

 The Salton Sea challenges our conceptions about conservation priorities.
 It is a heavily human-altered landscape and often smells from the overabundance of life and death it hosts – traits that make it difficult to embrace and champion.
 Yet this agricultural drainage water, rich with the fertilizers applied to fields, has created an extraordinarily productive ecosystem at the Sea.
 Fish and invertebrates swim through its turbid waters and dig through its rich sediments, feeding enormous numbers of pelicans, cormorants, skimmers, herons, egrets, rails, terns, grebes, ducks, geese, and many other birds.
 In all, more than 420 species of birds – the second highest bird count in the country – have been spotted at the Sea and its environs.
 Audubon California calls it “one of the most important places for birds in the Western United States.”
 The Salton Sea offers invaluable bird habitat, all the more important since California has lost more than 90 percent of its pre-development wetlands, leaving the birds with few other places to go.

-Two years have passed since the state hired a new Assistant Secretary of Salton Sea Policy and set aggressive acreage goals for habitat and dust suppression projects at the Sea.
-To date, California still has yet to translate its commitments into actual projects on the ground, or even shown much progress in developing habitat or funding plans or an implementation schedule.
+In October, 2015, the state hired a new Assistant Secretary of Salton Sea Policy and set aggressive acreage goals for habitat and dust suppression projects at the Sea.
+To date, California still has yet to translate its commitments into actual projects on the ground.
 Unlike the challenges of protecting habitat and human health in most of the water-starved West, the greatest obstacle to Salton Sea action is not a lack of water but rather a lack of political will.
 With the $80 million already in Salton Sea accounts and with a dedicated effort from state staff and local stakeholders, we could celebrate the completion of more than a thousand acres of high-quality, dust-suppressing habitat projects by the end of next year.
 This short-term success is well within reach, but it requires dedicated project management, urgency, and commitment, all of which have been in short supply so far.

 Links to Salton Sea Resources